SergioWallace/CS290_Weather-App/README.md

 # Weather App

-Uses API to retrieve weather information from 5 different cities in North Carolina and displays it
+- Displays static weather information about 6 cities in NC
+- Uses table view to display information with ability to focus on individual city